Thermalization in open many-body systems and KMS detailed balance: Conclusions

 Our results are also relevant in the wider context of quantum information and computation, where various works on Lindbladiands with KMS detailed balance have recently appeared.
 It has been shown that, at low temperature, they can reproduce arbitrary quantum computations \cite{rouze2024efficient}, they feature in proofs of spatial Markov properties of Gibbs states \cite{chen2025quantumgibbs,kato2025clustering}, and they can be used to efficiently prepare quantum states of interest \cite{rouze2024optimal,smid2025polynomialtime,tong2025fastmixing,zhan2025rapidquantumgroundstate}.

 \acknowledgements

+We thank Ariane Soret for pointing out the related and independent work~\cite{soret2022thermodynamic} after the completion of this manuscript, and Zhiyan Ding and Yongtao Zhan for pointing to an error in a previous proof of KMS detailed balance.
 We acknowledge support from the Spanish Agencia Estatal de Investigacion through the grants ``IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S” and ``PCI2024-153448" (for M.S.), and ``Ram\'on y Cajal RyC2021-031610-I'', financed by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR (for A.M.A.).
 This project was funded within the QuantERA II Programme that has received funding from the EU’s H2020 research and innovation programme under the GA No 101017733.

 \onecolumngrid

 \begin{enumerate} \item[\underline{A:}] \hyperref[app:channels]{Abstract characterization of channels} \item[\underline{B:}] \hyperref[app:exactDynamics]{Derivation of the exact reduced system dynamics} \item[\underline{C:}] \hyperref[app:bath]{Positivity of the bath spectral function} \item[\underline{D:}] \hyperref[app:relationTimescales]{Relation between different timescales} \item[\underline{E:}] \hyperref[app:fastestRate]{Proof of Thm.~\ref{thm:fastestRate}: Fastest rate of change in the system} \item[\underline{F:}] \hyperref[app:errorTerms]{Bounding the different error terms} \begin{enumerate}[1.] \item \hyperref[app:born]{Proof of Thm.~\ref{thm:bornApproximation}: Born approximation} \item \hyperref[app:markov]{Proof of Thm.~\ref{thm:markovApproximation}: Markov approximation} \item \hyperref[app:redfield]{Proof of Thm.~\ref{thm:redfield}: Redfield approximation} \item \hyperref[app:cg]{Proof of Thm.~\ref{thm:smoothing} and Thm.~\ref{thm:coarseGrain}: Time averaging procedures} \end{enumerate} \item[\underline{G:}] \hyperref[app:cgLindProperties]{Properties of the coarse-grained Lindbladian} \begin{enumerate}[1.] \item \hyperref[app:hLShermitian]{Hermiticity of $H_{LS}$} \item \hyperref[app:compRates]{Decomposition of the rates} \item \hyperref[app:quasiLocalJump]{Quasilocality of the jump operators} \item \hyperref[app:davies]{Reduction to Davies generator} \item \hyperref[app:approxDB]{Proof of Thm.~\ref{thm:approxDB}: Approximate detailed balance of the coarse-grained Lindbladian} \end{enumerate} \item[\underline{H:}] \hyperref[app:exactDBLind]{Exactly detailed balanced Lindbladian} \begin{enumerate}[1.] \item \hyperref[app:thmapproxGammaSquare]{Proof of Thm.~\ref{thm:approxGammaSquareRoot}: Approximation to the coarse-grained rates} \item \hyperref[app:dbLindbladian]{Proof of Thm.~\ref{thm:dbLindlbadian}: $\widehat{\lind}^{DB} $ is exactly detailed balanced and CP} \item \hyperref[app:quasiLocalJump2]{Quasilocality of the jump operators} \item \hyperref[app:davies2]{Reduction to Davies generator} \item \hyperref[app:thmlindbladErrorDB]{Proof of Thm.~\ref{thm:lindbladErrorDB}: $\widehat{\lind}^{CG} $ and $\widehat{\lind}^{DB} $ are close} \end{enumerate} \end{enumerate}